Shafin543/gtr-internship_frontend-task_Al-Rawnak-Shafin/README.md

   -For Internship.

-  -All my codes are here including the UI demonstration and some notes inside the recording.
+  -All my codes are here including the UI demonstration and some notes iare provided in recording.

   -** I am applying my front end task but I want to work for the >> .NET << team if given the opportunity **